 - If you don’t want to enter in a recipe, because it’s a pain, you can always weigh the whole pan of raw veggies, then weigh after it’s cooked and figure what it shrunk by.
 FOR EXAMPLE: I cooked 477 grams of this Delicata Squash, and when it came out it only weighed 270 grams.
 477/270=1.76, so if I weigh 65 grams of roasted squash on my plate, I’ll log 65×1.76=115 grams of RAW Squash.

-When I can’t do the measurements or I’m in a hurry, as a general rule of thumb I’ll log about twice as much as I take of veggies when they’ve been cooked.
+When I can’t do the measurements of weighing raw vs cooked, or I’m in a hurry, as a general rule of thumb I’ll log about twice as much as I take of veggies when they’ve been cooked.
 So if I add 75 grams of grilled zucchini to my plate, I’ll log 150 grams of raw zucchini.
 I know I’m being so redundant but if you’ve made it this far, I want you to leave a pro!

-Or now are you ready to quit counting macros?
+It’s important to understand the difference between weighing raw vs cooked food.
+Now are you ready to quit counting macros?
 Or I just convinced you to never start?
 Hope not.
+Stay motivated!
 It’s worth it!
-Seriously– you get to take the reigns, lean out, feel totally in control of hitting new goals, while still eating all the different foods… and becoming a math genius like you never thought possible.
+Seriously– you get to take the reigns, lean out, feel totally in control of hitting new goals, while still eating all the different foods. . and becoming a math genius like you never thought possible.
 WIN.